dannyhope/uxbrighton/_posts/2014-10-14-ergonomics.md

 <iframe  src="//eventbrite.co.uk/tickets-external?eid=13077411891&ref=etckt" frameborder="0" height="214" width="100%" vspace="0" hspace="0" marginheight="5" marginwidth="5" scrolling="auto" allowtransparency="true"></iframe>

 ## Dr Eddy Elton

 ### Human Factors in Product Design: The secret to good design

 Dr Elton will be talking about how Human Factors plays a key role in the development of successful products.
 Within his talk, Eddy will include a brief introduction to Ergonomics, it's history, and it's relation / relevance to UX.

 ## Catherine Grundy

+### Vis-able: How studies in visual perception and the cognitive aspects of ergonomics contribute to usability

-Her interests have led to involvement beyond product development to computer games, web design and app design and digital product design.
+Catherine&#8217;s interests have led to involvement beyond product development to computer games, web design and app design and digital product design.

+Using a set of interaction principles as a basis, we consider how understanding our perception mechanisms can help to create beautiful and usable artefacts across two and three dimensions.
+From the aim to create clear and readable artefacts (achieving ‘Clarity’) to helping the user to be engaged ( in a state of ‘Flow’) when using an interface, interaction goals are similar for different media and brainstorming across disciplines can sometimes help.

 ## Dr Derek Covill

+### The problem with 3D printing &amp; human factors issues in bicycle design

 As well as teaching, his research and consultancy covers many aspects of biomechanics and sports technology.